Consumer medicine information

 Rash including pruritus, urticaria.

-The following additional adverse reactions were uncommon and reported by < 1% of patients.
+The following additional adverse reactions were classified as uncommon being reported in < 1% of patients.

 Body as a whole - general disorders.